Quetzal-1-CubeSat-Team/quetzal1-hardware/README.md

 The hardware files for the following subsystems are included in this repository:

-1. `ADCS/`: contains the hardware design files for the Attitude Determination and Control System (ADCS).
+1. [ADCS](./ADCS/): contains the hardware design files for the Attitude Determination and Control System (ADCS).
-2. `EPS/`: contains the hardware design files for the Electrical Power System (EPS).
+2. [EPS](./EPS/): contains the hardware design files for the Electrical Power System (EPS).
-3. `ADM/`: contains the hardware design files for the Antenna Deployment Mechanism (ADM).
+3. [ADM](./ADM/): contains the hardware design files for the Antenna Deployment Mechanism (ADM).

-Lastly, the `media/` directory contains miscellaneous photos relating to the satellite in general, that may be of use and serve as reference to the user.
+4. [media](./media/): contains miscellaneous photos relating to the satellite in general, that may be of use and serve as reference to the user.

 ### Internal Part Naming Scheme